 Priority is defined as “a thing that is regarded as more important than another.”

-When you say “balance,” what you really mean is that you are giving more important things (for that day) more attention than other things — and that’s prioritizing.
+Often, when we say “balance,” what we really mean is that we are giving more important things (for that day) more attention than other things — and that’s really prioritizing (not balancing).

 This is one of the secrets to creating that homeschool and life balance that no one ever tells you about!